 What Urgent Care Services are Covered by Medicare?

 Any of the approved services that you would receive by your doctor should also be covered at an urgent care center.
-These services may include:
+These services include, but aren’t limited to:

 - Annual physicals